 All babies and young children need to be active, including children with a long-term condition or disability, unless their medical professionals have advised that physical activity should be restricted.

 Just like other children, they will enjoy being active and it will help with their development.

 Many of the physical activity ideas provided here could be adapted to suit individual children’s capabilities.

 Increasing physical activity for the whole family

 Even if a family member is unable to be physically active themselves, it is important they are positive about physical activity and actively encourage the child to participate.
-Adults are important role models and their involvement in physical activity and active play will encourage their pre-school child to be more active, and enjoy being active.
+Adults are important role models and their involvement in physical activity and active play will encourage their young child to be more active, and enjoy being active.
 This will stimulate further participation in physical activity.